Seguin Isd

 District-Level NCES Analysis

-Academic infrastructure includes 1 of 14 schools offering Advanced Placement (13 AP courses district-wide), a 404.7:1 student-counselor ratio, above the 250:1 ASCA recommendation, and 44.4% chronic absenteeism from the 2021-22 Civil Rights Data Collection.
+Academic infrastructure includes 1 of 14 schools offering Advanced Placement (13 AP courses district-wide), a 404.7:1 student-counselor ratio, well above the ASCA benchmark though still under the roughly 408:1 national average, and 39.3% chronic absenteeism from the 2021-22 Civil Rights Data Collection.
 Demographically, the student body averages 71.7% Hispanic or Latino, 21.5% White, 4.0% African American across the district's schools.
+Its most demographically mixed campus is Mcqueeney El, with a diversity index of 53.7/100.

-That concentration — well above the 8.4% national median for largest-entity share — means SEGUIN ISD-wide averages can mask substantial variation outside the dominant entity.
+That dominant concentration means Seguin Isd-wide averages can mask substantial variation outside the dominant entity.
 Grade band: high.
 A single dominant campus often anchors a district's program offerings and staffing patterns; the share helps explain why district-wide averages may not reflect the typical neighbourhood-school experience.
 When one entity dominates a region's footprint, its programmatic and budget decisions effectively set policy for a majority of the affected population.

 Source: NCES Common Core of Data NCES Common Core of Data

-SEGUIN ISD school enrollment ranges from 28 students (lowest) to 2,020 students (highest), a spread of 1,992 students.
-That ratio is among the widest observed and reflects extreme enrollment heterogeneity — the district operates both small specialty programs and large comprehensive campuses inside a single budgeting unit.
+Seguin Isd school enrollment ranges from 28 students (lowest) to 2,020 students (highest), a spread of 1,992 students.
+That ratio is an extreme outlier spread — among the widest gaps observed anywhere in this dataset.
 Per-school staffing ratios, programme availability, and capital-renovation cycles often diverge inside the same district based on enrollment shape.

 Source: NCES Common Core of Data NCES Common Core of Data